Foreign exchange guide to Guatemala and the Guatemalan quetzal

-The domestic currency in Guatemala is the Guatemalan Quetzal.
+The domestic currency in Guatemala is the Guatemalan quetzal.

-The three letter currency code for the Guatemalan Quetzal is GTQ — symbol is Q.
+The three letter currency code for the Guatemalan quetzal is GTQ — symbol is Q.

 It is the domestic currency in Guatemala.

-No, the Guatemalan Quetzal is freely available and convertible.
+No, the Guatemalan quetzal is freely available and convertible.
 See guide: What is a closed currency?

-Then compare your bank's exchange rates to several licensed FX providers exchange rate and fees to see how much you can save (we make that calculation easy here).
+You should especially compare your own bank's exchange rates to those available from Money Transfer specialists to see how much you can save - we make that calculation easy in the below table.

 When sending money to Guatemala it’s important to compare your bank’s rates & fees with those we have negotiated with our partner money transfer providers.
 To get a better deal you should follow these 4 simple steps :